 About Admiring Light

-I started Admiring Light as a way to discuss my point of view about photography with the world.
-Over the past 10 years, I have gained a lot of knowledge and a lot of experience with many different aspects of photography and have used a wide variety of gear, from the entry level to the top of the line.
+I started Admiring Light in early 2012 as a way to share my point of view about photography with the world.
+I’ve been shooting seriously for over a decade, and have extensive experience with a wide range of photographic equipment, from the entry-level to the top-of-the-line.
+When reviewing gear, I strive to provide a shooter’s perspective and pass along how equipment translates to results in real-world situations.
 My hope is that Admiring Light stands as a trusted resource for photographers with regards to equipment, technique and vision.

 The name of this site, Admiring Light, came from the idea that as photographers, we strive to capture the light in front of us.
 The best images tend to come with the best light, and in really special circumstances, all you can do is sit back and admire the light.
 There is a beauty in this world that is sometimes lost in our everyday lives, and we need to remind ourselves to slow down and just take it all in.

 Jordan Steele – Editor-in-Chief, Admiring Light

 I grew up in northeast Ohio and went to college at Cornell University in Ithaca, NY.
 I graduated in 2001 with a Bachelor of Science in Electrical Engineering, and shortly thereafter was commissioned as a 2LT in the United States Army.
 ROTC had paid for school, so I served for four and a half years on active duty as a transportation officer.
 The Army brought me to Germany in late 2002, and it was there that I found a passion for photography.
 I had used a compact film camera since I was in high school for random shots of family and friends, and I got my first digital camera, a fully automatic 2 megapixel brick, in 2001.
 While traveling in Europe I began to really work on my photos, and by 2003, I started getting serious about the craft.
 I began reading as much as I could about photography, and would take picture after picture to try new techniques out.